-It doesn't end there.
-In addition to that, he can turn the righteous indignation of those who were offended by the man's sin originally into a bitter self-righteousness if they don't forgive and forget and go on.
+It does not end there.
+In addition to that, he can turn the righteous indignation of those who were offended by the man's sin originally into a bitter self-righteousness if they do not forgive and forget and go on.
 So he gets people going and coming unless they are aware that he is able to turn something that is good into a ploy by which he destroys that person's relationship with God and with the church.

 Now Satan is no different, but we are especially warned of his subtlety.
 He creates distractions and illusions to deflect us from reaching our goal.
-He has the ability to make things that are in God's purpose unimportant (like material things or vanity) seem important, while eternal, spiritual things he makes seem unimportant, unnecessary, and unrealistic.
+He has the ability to make things that are in God's purpose unimportant—such as material things or vanity—seem important, while eternal, spiritual things he makes seem unimportant, unnecessary, and unrealistic.

-Let's go back to I John 4.
-Satan's major public effort is through (what we call today) disinformation.
+Let us go back to I John 4.
+Satan's major public effort is through what we call today, disinformation.
 He also uses attitudes, but for the purpose of this sermon, we are mostly going to be concentrating on disinformation.
 Disinformation is a lie that is plausible enough on the surface, it seems as though it might be true.

 One of John's methods of teaching is to present contrasts by which one can see the truth and make right decisions.
 He uses terms and contrasts such as the evil one against God, or the spirit of error against truth, or the false prophet (the anti-Christ) against the true.